cosmoio/bitcoin_key_recovery_attack/README.md

 # bitcoin_key_recovery
-This was a weekend hack to find bitcoin addresses with a weak private key (or to be exact generated via weak seeds).
+This was a weekend hack to find bitcoin addresses with a weak private key (or to be exact generated via weak seeds only dictionary attack).
 This was way before the 2013 BlackHat talk ..